 Unfortunately, patients frequently develop resistance to these drugs.
 The reasons remain ambiguous, but metastasis seems to coincide with reduced effectiveness.
 Researchers set out to find the root of this problem, and two teams simultaneously made a breakthrough.

-Their findings indicated that the genetics of the estrogen receptor a effect both drug resistance and the building blocks of breast cancer.
+Their findings indicated that the genetics of the estrogen receptor affect both drug resistance and the building blocks of breast cancer.
 They discovered that mutations in the encoding endocrine receptor gene ESR1 are likely leading to resistance.
-With this new information, scientists may soon uncover more e ective therapies for treating patients with these genetic mutations.
+With this new information, scientists may soon uncover more effective therapies for treating patients with these genetic mutations.

 A lead researcher on one of the ground-breaking studies was Sarat Chandarlapaty, MD, PhD, at Memorial Sloan-Kettering Cancer Center in New York, N.Y.
 He and his coauthors tested samples of metastatic tumors in patients with recurring breast cancer after months of hormonal treatment.

 The team recognized a pattern of ESR1 mutations that involved the ligand-binding region of the estrogen receptor.
 The results have invigorated the field of breast cancer research to pursue related studies.